IBSim/VirtualLab/docs/source/examples.rst

     Mesh.Name = 'Notch1'
     Mesh.File = 'DogBone'

-The attribute *File* defines the script used by **SALOME** to generate the mesh, i.e. :file:`Scripts/Tensile/Mesh/DogBone.py`.
+*Mesh.File* defines the script used by **SALOME** to generate the mesh, i.e. :file:`Scripts/Tensile/Mesh/DogBone.py`.

-Once the mesh is generated it will be saved as a ``MED`` file in :file:`Output/Tensile/Tutorials/Meshes` under the user specified name set by the *Mesh.Name* attribute, in this instance :file:`Output/Tensile/Tutorials/Meshes/Notch1.med`.
+Once the mesh is generated it will be saved to the sub-directory *Meshes* of the `project <runsim.html#project>`_ directory as a ``MED`` file under the user specified name set in *Mesh.Name*.
+In this instance the mesh will be saved to :file:`Output/Tensile/Tutorials/Meshes/Notch1.med`.

-Alongside this a :file:`.py` file is created containing a record of the *Mesh* attributes used to create the CAD geometry and its mesh.

 The default attributes of *Mesh* used to create the sample geometry in :file:`DogBone.py` are::